How Much Does Veterinary Surgery Cost?

 Based on the severity of the blockage, surgery may be necessary to remove the obstruction and restore proper digestive function.
 The cost of intestinal blockage surgery can vary depending on several factors.
 These include the type and severity of the condition and your pet’s age and overall health.

-The cost of intestinal blockage surgery ranges from $800 to $7,000.
+The average veterinary surgery costs for an intestinal blockage range from $800 to $7,000.
 Again, the exact cost of surgery will depend on several different factors, so it’s always best to talk with your veterinarian about your pet’s individual situation.

 Will My Pet Insurance Plan Cover the Cost of Veterinary Surgery?